hasanmoudud/geocompr/main.md

 [![Build Status](https://travis-ci.org/Robinlovelace/geocompr.svg?branch=master)](https://travis-ci.org/Robinlovelace/geocompr)

-The version of the book you are reading now was built on 2018-05-18 and was built on [Travis](https://travis-ci.org/Robinlovelace/geocompr).
+The version of the book you are reading now was built on 2018-05-19 and was built on [Travis](https://travis-ci.org/Robinlovelace/geocompr).

 ## How to contribute? {-}

 **bookdown** makes editing a book as easy as editing a wiki, provided you have a GitHub account ([sign-up at github.com](https://github.com/)).
-Once logged-in to GitHub, clicking on the 'edit me' icon highlighted in the image below will take you to the source [R Markdown](http://rmarkdown.rstudio.com/) where you can make changes:
+Once logged-in to GitHub, click on the 'edit me' icon highlighted with a red ellipse in the image below.
+This will take you to an editable version of the the source [R Markdown](http://rmarkdown.rstudio.com/) file that generated the page you're on:

 [![](figures/editme.png)](https://github.com/Robinlovelace/geocompr/edit/master/index.Rmd)